Current Topics in Bioenergetics

 Description

-Current Topics in Bioenergetics, Volume 14 provides information pertinent to the structure and function relationship of energy-transducing membranes.
-This book presents a number of biochemical and biophysical approaches that are valuable in some systems.
+Current Topics in Bioenergetics, Volume 6 provides information pertinent to the phenomenon of energy transduction.
+This book covers a wide variety of topics, including photosynthesis, muscle contraction, transport across membranes, and oxidative phosphorylation.

-Organized into five chapters, this volume begins with an overview of cytochrome oxidase, a noncrystallizable membrane protein.
-This text then determines the interaction of small organic molecules with biological membranes on a molecular level.
-Other chapters consider the various physical techniques that are used to investigate the structural and dynamic properties of proteins, lipids, and membranes, including neutron diffraction, X-ray diffraction, electron microscopy, optical rotatory dispersion, nuclear magnetic resonance, fluorescence spectroscopy, and Raman spectroscopy.
-This book discusses as well the biological importance of metal ions.
-The final chapter deals with optical activity spectroscopy as a recognized tool for the examination of the conformation of biological macromolecules.
+Organized into six chapters, this volume begins with an overview of the solute transport functions of membrane vesicles from kidney and intestine.
+This text then examines the specialized calcium transport system of mitochondria from both mechanistic and biological viewpoints.
+Other chapters consider the energy-transducing mechanisms in bacteria and chromoplast from the standpoint of mechanism.
+This book discusses as well ionophores and channel formers as powerful tools in the study of membrane function.
+The final chapter deals with the metabolic link between fundamental cell physiological events, such as hormonal perturbation of metabolism and cell development, on the one hand, and an altered ability of mitochondria to transport Ca2+, on the other.

 Table of Contents